goksu-zeybek/goksu-zeybek.github.io/_pages/about.md

 Welcome!

-I am a Pre-doctoral Fellow at Yale University, [Tobin Center](https://tobin.yale.edu/), with interests in labor and public economics.
-I received my B.A. in Economics from UChicago in 2023.
+I am a Pre-doctoral Fellow at [Tobin Center for Economic Policy](https://tobin.yale.edu/) at Yale University.
+My research intrests include topics in labor, public, and gender economics.
+I received my B.A. in Economics, with a minor in Mathematics, from the University of Chicago in 2023.

 If you’d like to contact me, my email is goksu.zeybek [at] yale.edu.